CassandraLinhares/my-first-site/README.md

 ## 🔗 How to View This Project
 > Right now, this isn’t deployed to the web — but you can see the code and run it locally!
+>UPDATED: this has now been deployed locally to test out how github pages works!

 1. Download the files
 2. Open `index.html` in your browser